mayureshw/vctools/README.md

 Define the following environment variables, preferably in your shell's rc file.

-    VCTOOLSDIR: Directory where you checked out this component
+    export VCTOOLSDIR=<Directory where you checked out this component>

 Cross check.
 This command should show the source code of the component: